code-payments/code-server/README.md

 ## Getting Help

-If you have any additional questions or need help integrating Code into your website or application, please reach out to us on [Twitter](https://twitter.com/flipcash).
+If you have any additional questions or need help integrating Flipcash into your website or application, please reach out to us on [Twitter](https://twitter.com/flipcash).